 Depending on how accessible the leak is, whether or not a leak test is needed, and what precisely demands repair, a typical refrigerant leak detection and repair can actually cost anywhere from $150 to $500 depending on the accessibility of the leak for the technician.
-If you’re unsure, you can ask your AC repair professional to show you the process and go over their findings.
+If you’re feeling uneasy, you can ask your air conditioning repair professional to walk you through the process and go over their findings.

 AC Circuit Board Replacement

-At times the problem may be beyond the AC equipment itself and the circuit board may be in need of replacing.
-Depending on your AC make and model, a new circuit board for your system could cost anywhere from $450 to $1300.
+At times the problem may be beyond the AC equipment itself and the circuit board may need to be replaced.
+Depending on the make and model of your air conditioner, a new circuit board for your equipment could cost anywhere from $450 to $1300.

 If you’re interested in replacing your home’s thermostat, a smart wifi thermostat will normally cost more than a basic thermostat.
-Depending on which style of thermostat you choose, you’re looking at anywhere between $200 and $550 to get it installed.
-Fortunately, the newest thermostats might pay back their investment in energy management savings, depending on if they are programmed correctly.
+Depending on the type of thermostat you choose, you’re looking at anywhere between $200 and $550 to get it installed.
+Luckily, the newest thermostats may pay back their cost in energy management savings, depending on if they are programmed correctly.

 Capacitor or Contactor Replacement

-If your A/C system is still only a couple years old or you want to repair your older equipment instead of purchasing an energy-efficient air conditioning upgrade, a capacitor will typically cost $250 to $350 and a contractor can cost a little lower, ranging from $150 - $350.
-These repairs are two of the most typical for your AC system.
+If your A/C system is still only a couple years old or you want to repair your older equipment instead of purchasing an energy-efficient AC upgrade, a capacitor will typically cost $250 to $350 and a contractor can run a little lower, ranging from $150 - $350.
+These repairs are two of the most typical for your air conditioner.

 Air Conditioning Fan Motor Replacement

-Again, it’s always responsible to examine the pros and cons of repairing your current air conditioning equipment versus investing in an upgraded, more energy-efficient piece of equipment.
-If replacing the fan motor is the better decision for you, a fan motor replacement might be between $500 and $1200.
+Again, it’s always important to examine the pros and cons of paying to repair your current air conditioning equipment versus investing in an upgraded, more energy-efficient AC system.
+If replacing the fan motor is the better decision for you, a fan motor replacement might run you between $500 and $1200.

 NOTE: Part repair under warranty